Cyclenerd/google-cloud-github-runner/README.md

 *   **Native Hardware Support**: Easily switch between **x86/64** (Intel, AMD) and **ARM** (Ampere Altra, Google Axion) architectures.
 *   **Flexible Instance Sizes**: Choose the exact CPU and RAM needed for your workload using different GCE machine types.
-*   **Workflows run in VMs, not Containers**: Better isolation and native support for tools that struggle in containerized environments (like Docker-in-Docker or system-level changes).
+*   **Workflow Jobs run in VMs, not Containers**: Better isolation and native support for tools that struggle in containerized environments (like Docker-in-Docker or system-level changes).
 *   **No Kubernetes Overhead**: No cluster to manage, no complex operator configuration.
 Just Terraform and Cloud Run.
 *   **Ephemeral Runners**: Automatically creates and destroys runners for each job.
 *   **Org & Repo Level**: Supports both Organization and Repository level runners.